 Traditional Loong Ying (Dragon) Kung Fu

-Our Sifu is Nigel Cooper, an ex-police tactical specialist who has years of experience putting his skills into practice both in the field and as an instructor, working also with numerous special forces divisions, domestically and internationally.
+Our Sifu is Nigel Cooper, an ex-police tactical specialist who has years of experience putting his skills into practice both in the field and as an instructor, working also with numerous armed divisions, domestically and internationally.
 His training in Dragon kung fu spans decades and his lineage is derived from and recognised in Hong Kong.
 Our Sigong is Chung Wai Gong, who as a child spent many years living and training directly with Chou Jong, who in turn was a disciple of Lam Yiu-gwai, our style's founder.